{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 COLOpeople are brokers for data centers that focus on helping businesses find and manage quality cloud providers and data centers.
 They also specialize in helping buyers better understand this complicated process while providing support every step of the way (at no cost).

-Their national database of data centers is quite extensive and provides all the details buyers will be looking for.
+Their national database of data centers is extensive and provides all the details buyers will seek.
 Thus, a lot of time can be saved by using this resource, even if the buyer is doing their homework themselves.

 The Bottom Line

 A lot of data centers are not on the internet.
+That's crazy, right!?!?
 As a result, broker websites enable you to identify who else is out there and what services are being offered.
-These websites are beneficial for both colocation buyers and data center providers themselves (to help better understand the competition).
+These websites benefit both colocation buyers and data center providers (to help better understand the competition).

 As data centers multiply to meet the growing needs of the Internet of Things (IoT), data center brokers and their websites will continue to play a vital role in matching buyers and providers.